amsword/gkmeans/README.md

 points with the model, how to do retrieval task, and how to evaluate the retrieval results.

+This code is not quite cleaned, but it should be easy to use and should work.
-For any question, please feel free to contact me: wjf2006@mail.ustc.edu.cn
+For any question, please contact me: wjf2006@mail.ustc.edu.cn

 ----------------------------------------------------------------------
 Linux: Directly start Matlab and run main_entry.m.